AdobeDocs/cc-everywhere/src/pages/guides/tutorials/workflow-tethering.md

 ## 4. Workflow tethering patterns

 The application demonstrates **two tethering patterns**, each implemented as a dedicated module.
+Let's dive into each one in detail.

 ### 4.1 Generate Image → Edit Image workflow